Haitam-Floppa/AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design.
+# Web Static
+This directory contains the web interface and all its assets (CSS, JavaScript, Images, etc...)